ARaj-007/HeisnenbergSpinModelSimulator/README.md

 ```

 ## Calculate_expectation
-Here we have used the statevecor_simulator backend.
+Here we have used the statevector_simulator backend.
 This is used to create the objective functionof the VQE.
 ```python
 def calculate_expectation(circuit, params, hamiltonian):